qwfy/utils/README.md

 ## Utils: Some tiny utilities to make life a little easier

+### List of utilities

+- rename: Rename files using your favorite text editor
+- hr: Print a horizontal rule in the terminal

 ### How to Install

 First, make sure you have [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)